Let's Turn It On

 Written by Freddie Mercury

-Synthesizers filling in for the orchestra and almost completely different lyrics throughout make this a memorable demo.
+Recorded in May 1984, this early version has synthesizers filling in for the orchestra and almost completely different lyrics.

 Mr. Bad Guy (Bad Circulation Version) 3:26